 Flat feet may develop because of:

-- Ruptured or damaged ankle tendon that supports the arch
+- Ruptured or damaged tendon that supports the arch

-- Medical conditions that affect muscle innervation, such as peripheral neuropathy or diabetes
+- Medical conditions that affect muscles or nerves in the foot

 - Ligament damage in the foot